E-detectors: a nonparametric framework for sequential change detection: Introduction

-We say that the ``ARL is controlled at level $\alpha$'' if $\mathbb{E}_\infty\st^* \geq 1/\alpha$.
-An equivalent error metric is the False Alarm Rate (FAR), which is the reciprocal of the ARL, and we would like to ensure that the FAR is at most $\alpha$, and we call a changepoint detection procedure as ``valid'' if it satisfies the above constraint.

 Our implicit objective is to (approximately) minimize $\mathcal{J}_L(\st^*)$ or $\mathcal{J}_P(\st^*)$ while guaranteeing that the ARL is controlled at a prespecified level $\alpha\in(0,1)$.
 We differ from other work in that our focus is on nonparametric and composite pre- and post-change distributions, as well as on deriving nonasymptotic guarantees.
-In several such settings, it is apriori unclear how to define \emph{any} valid changepoint detection algorithm, let alone an optimal one.
-Accordingly, we first address the design problem, and then move on to questions involving (approximate) optimality for average delays.
+In several such settings, it is apriori unclear how to define \emph{any} valid sequential change detection algorithm, let alone an optimal one.
+Accordingly, we first address the design problem, and then move to questions involving (approximate) optimality for detection delays.